FotieMConstant/fotiemconstant.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to my GitHub page

-You can use the [editor on GitHub](https://github.com/FotieMConstant/fotiemconstant.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+Form here you have a view of all my open source projects and their repositories.
+Most of my projects are open source and free to use.
+Please NOTE that every contribution to anyof my projects are highly welcome.
+You can download, modify and use the source code for free!

+My first projet is [LANTube](https://fotiemconstant.github.io/LAN-Tube). an open source Youtube-like web app for your home network.
+Where you can do live streaming on your LAN, share files and much more.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.